lvoytek/discourse-data-exporter/README.md

     dscexporter --data.repeat-collect --data.collection-interval 120

 ### Data to Export
 Each dataset that can be exported has an option to either export or skip.
-If neither option is specified, then you will be prompted after running the command.
 For example, to specify inclusion of user metadata, run:

     dscexporter --export.users

 To skip user metadata, run:

     dscexporter --no-export.users

-If neither is specified, the following will show up:

-    Export user metadata (y/n):

 The possible data to export includes: